jacopotagliabue/paas-data-ingestion/README.md

 ### Infrastructure

-We used Pulimi to define the whole infrastructure (for managing AWS & Snowflake resources) via code.
+Following the infrastructure-as-code paradigm, the folder contains the Pulumi code necessary to properly set up the AWS (lambda function, API Gateway, Cloudwatch, Firehose, etc.) and Snowflake components needed for the ingestion platform to work.
+For instructions on how to run it, see below.

-Pulimi uses the `infrastructure/__main__.py` file to check which services have to create/updated or removed.
+We used Pulimi to define the whole infrastructurevia code.
+It reads the `infrastructure/__main__.py` file to check which services have to create/updated or removed.
 The script defines:

 - `s3_logs_bucket` is the S3 bucket we use to store all the logs sent to Firehose
 - `sf_database` is the database Pulumi will create on your Snowflake account